kevinjiang121/Data-Pipeline-Oil-and-Natural-Gas/README.md

-# Data-Pipeline-Recession-
+# Data-Pipeline-Oil And Natural Gas-
-Data pipeline project that collects data on prices during the start of 2020 - 2022.
+Data pipeline program that scraps https://www.dmr.nd.gov for data on natural gas and oil from the time period of 2016 - 2019.
+Then loads data into a PostgresSql database.